munificent/game-programming-patterns/book/event-queue.markdown

         </aside>

----

 ### Who can read from the queue?

-In our audio example, the queue was internal to the audio system and only it dequeued requests.
-In something an event loop for a user interface, multiple places in the application can register event listeners.
-You sometimes hear the terms "single-cast" and "broadcast" to distinguish these, and both are useful.
+In our audio example, the queue was internal to the audio system and only it read from it.
+In a user interface's event system, you can register listeners to your heart's content.
+You sometimes hear the terms "single-cast" and "broadcast" to distinguish these, and both styles are useful.

 * **A single-cast queue:**